 In the Palacio, there's a mix of old-fashioned, opulent rooms and funkier options.
 One contemporary-style Junior Suite was spacious and light, with a very comfortable kingsize bed and a giant porthole window.
 Another had intricate ceiling moulds and original silver radiators.
 Either way, all the requisite luxuries are in place.

 In stark contrast, the modern New Wing is very slick, with bold angles and walls of glass.
-Here you’ll find the small, rather functional Dreamers Rooms and a larger Suite.
+Here you’ll find the small, rather functional Dreamers Rooms and an Alabaster Presidential Suite.
 As always, it's a matter of taste – and there's no doubting the vigour and originality of the design.
 Almost everything is snowy white and the alabaster bedside tables beautifully reflect the sunlight.
 Best of all are the ‘curtains’.
 The front of the building is a lattice of metre-squared alabaster blocks, which allow shafts of light to flood in, but provide enough cover that no one can see you.
 Genius.